- The Nightstop Service

 Nightstop began in 1987 to find a community response to the growing challenges of homelessness.
 That response was to find wonderful volunteers who were willing to let people in need of emergency accommodation stay in their spare bedrooms.
 Our staff then work with a range of partner organisations to offer long term solutions for Nightstop guests.

-In the 30 years since Nightstop started we have grown to a network of 33 different locations around the UK and are now working internationally, with a Nightstop service up and running in Canada.
+In the 30 years since Nightstop started we have grown to a network of more than 30 different services around the UK and are now working internationally, with a Nightstop service up and running in Canada.

 Why are Nightstops run by different organisations?